Czech Hiking Markers System: Basic hiking markers

 Basic implementation of the system requires only a color paint and a brush (plus a cardboard cut matrix for even size of the signs), with which an entire country can be marked.

-Nevertheless, many other also very modern features can be added.
-The paint is chosen so that it does not impact on the surrounding environment.
+Nevertheless, many other also very modern features can be added using GPS and mobile phone applications.

 Additional features

 The basic system of trails with markers painted along the trail can be complemented by other features.
 These additional features are not necessary for the basic functioning of the system though.